wcarc-on/wcarc-site/minutes/minutes202603.md

 ### Director's Report

 Robert, the Director, was absent.
-Nonetheless he provided this written report: With reference to the initiative he is working on with regards to acquiring potential meeting space at the Diefenbunker, he reported that the request is still working it's way up the management chain.
-He will report immediately on receipt of any update.
+Nonetheless he provided this written report: With reference to the initiative he is working on with regards to acquiring potential meeting space at the Diefenbunker, he reported that the request is still working its way up the management chain.
+He will report immediately upon receipt of any update.

 ### President's Report